feliperastelli/FR-Rossmann_Sales_Model/README-en.md

 |Linear Regression | 2081.73 +/- 295.63 | 0.3 +/- 0.02	 | 2952.52 +/- 468.37 |
 |Lasso | 2116.38 +/- 341.5 | 0.29 +/- 0.01	 | 3057.75 +/- 504.26 |

-**Performance final do modelo escolhido após Hyperparameter Fine Tuning:**
+**Final performance of the chosen model after Hyperparameter Fine Tuning:**

 ***Model Name*** | ***MAE*** | ***MAPE*** | ***RMSE*** |
 | -------- | --------- | --------- | --------- |
 |XGBoost Regressor | 673.394631 | 0.097298	 | 965.731681 |

-## 5. Resultado final - Model performance vs Business Values
+## 5. Final result - Model performance vs Business Values

-O resultado final do projeto foi satisfatório para a maior parte das lojas abrangidas nos dados, conforme gráfico abaixo (Essas lojas em específico podem conter particularidades e possivelmente num segundo ciclo desse projeto, algo poderia ser feito para melhor a performance e predição para elas).
+The final result of the project was satisfactory for most of the stores covered in the data, as shown in the graph below (These stores in particular may contain particularities and possibly in a second cycle of this project, something could be done to improve performance and prediction for them).

 ![image](https://user-images.githubusercontent.com/77105763/143149982-0e6c1f18-3874-412a-a82f-01ff03b13c85.png)

-A maior parte das lojas tiveram o erro MAPE muito próximo do erro performado no modelo - **MAPE Error de 9%**
+Most stores had the MAPE error very close to the error performed in the model - **MAPE Error 9%**

-Como indicado no resumo prévio do projeto, o resultado que pode ser obtido utilizando-se do modelo, considerando o melhor e pior cenário, é o seguinte:
+As indicated in the previous project summary, the result that can be obtained using the model, considering the best and worst scenario, is as follows:

 | __Scenarios__ | __Values__ |
 | ------------- | -----------|